 Apple announced the Apple Watch and watchOS months ahead of their eventual release.
 The September 2014 keynote included a "one more thing" moment, showing off the Apple Watch for the first time.
 The wearable finally launched in the spring of 2015 with an iPhone-dependent operating system.

-In the following years, hardware and software advances have allowed the Apple Watch to detach itself from the iPhone.
+Hardware and software advances have allowed the Apple Watch to detach itself from the iPhone slowly.
 Now users only need an iPhone to set it up for the first time, after which the device can perform tasks independent of a smartphone.

 Apple built watchOS as an extension of iOS in both look and feel.
 Tapping and swiping gestures make up most of the software's interactions.
 The Digital Crown adds a physical scroll-wheel function.
 Iconography and interface elements take on rounded shapes for better presentation and readability on the tiny display.